How To Protect Workers From Infection

 - Establish cleaning procedures for frequently touched surfaces in your facility’s office or living areas.
 For example, shower and kitchen facilities should be cleaned daily.

-- Garbage should be removed promptly.
+- Garbage should be removed regularly.